There are two ways to handle reimbursements:

-- When you receive that reimbursement, categorize the deposit as Inflow: To be Budgeted.
+- When you receive that reimbursement, categorize it to the same category you used for the expense.

 This method is only recommended when the reimbursable expense occurred on a credit card.
 Because money hasn't been immediately removed from your bank, you can let that overspending sit for a short time while you wait for your friend (or sister or boss) to reimburse you.

 If you receive the reimbursement in the same month as the expense and you haven't made a credit card payment since recording the expense, categorize the deposit with the same category as the original expense.
 This will offset that expense, and money will be moved to your Credit Card Payment category to be set aside for payment

 If you receive the reimbursement in a future month or after you've paid off your card, the credit overspending will have been absorbed as debt into your credit card balance.
 Categorize the deposit back to the original spending category, and then move the money to your Credit Card Payment category.

 Looking for a way to organize and track your reimbursements so you know when to expect them – and if they have arrived?
 A reimbursement is nothing more than a scheduled income transaction, so you can use the Scheduled Transactions feature to help you stay on top of them.

 When you record an expense that you expect to be reimbursed:

 - Click Add a transaction and enter the future date when you expect to receive the reimbursement.
 If you aren't sure of the date, select a date some time after the latest you might expect it.